FelixRaph/Data-Science-Portfolio/README.md

 ---

+## 🎓 **Udemy: 100 Days of Code: The Complete Python Pro Bootcamp**

+Currently working through the 100 Days of Code Python course on Udemy, learning through daily coding projects and challenges.

+### Example Projects:
+- Simple games (Snake, Pong, Blackjack)
+- Web scraping and automation scripts
+- Basic Flask web applications
+- Data analysis with Pandas
+- GUI applications with Tkinter

+### Learning Focus:
+- Python fundamentals and OOP
+- Web development basics (HTML, CSS, Flask)
+- Working with APIs and databases
+- Data manipulation and visualization
+- Automation and scripting

+Building practical coding skills one day at a time!

+Check out the course here: [Course details on udemy](https://www.udemy.com/course/100-days-of-code/?couponCode=PLOYALTY0923)

+Follow some of the projects I am building along the way in [this notebook]

+---

 I hope you enjoy exploring these projects and insights!
 Stay tuned for more exciting additions in the future. 🚀